Flying Romeos

 Flying Romeos is a 1928 American comedy adventure directed by Mervyn LeRoy and written by John McDermott, Sidney Lazarus, Gene Towne, and John W. Conway.
 The film stars the comedy team of Charles Murray and George Sidney, stars of Universal's popular "The Cohens and Kellys" comedies, moonlighting at First National Pictures.
 Other sidekicks included Fritzi Ridgeway, Lester Bernard, Duke Martin, James Bradbury Jr., and Belle Mitchell.
 Flying Romeos was released on February 26, 1928, by First National Pictures, typically a B movie studio.

 Plot

-Barbers Cohen (George Sidney) and Cohan (Charles Murray) both love Minnie (Fritzi Ridgeway), their young manicurist, who has a fondness for aviators.
+Barbers Cohen and Cohan both love Minnie, their young manicurist, who has a fondness for aviators.
 Duly, the pair of hapless middle-aged lovers sign up for flying lessons and accidentally find themselves performing some wild stunts in an aircraft.

-The owner of the "Spirit of Goldberg" (Lester Bernard) is impressed with the skills of these two tyros.
+The owner of the "Spirit of Goldberg" is impressed with the skills of these two tyros.
 He persuades the duo to make a long ocean flight.
-The flight leads to more aerial mayhem, especially when the "real" pilot (Duke Martin) turns out to be a lunatic.
+The flight leads to more aerial mayhem, especially when the "real" pilot turns out to be a lunatic.
 On their triumphant return, Cohen and Cohan sadly find their manicurist had married a pilot.